CoinsManager/CoinsManager/docs/Contributions/2_git.rst

 You already did a contribution before, but want to do more, and your repository became quite outdated compared to the upstream repository.

-That's no problem !
+That's no problem!
 Just add a remote for the upstream repository and rebase from it:

 .. code-block:: console